PWG-Extension/UserAvatars/UserAvatars/readme.md

 **Extension:**		User Avatars

-**Description:**	Extension displays the avatars of the users who posted the last message on the «index» and «viewforum» pages.
+**Description:**	Extension displays the avatars of users (who posted the last message), on the pages «index» & «viewforum».
 It also displays avatars on the «memberlist» page.

 **Version:**		1.0.0 / 04-17-2018